 You’re doing great!
 We’ve got all of the “pre-work” out of the way.
 Now comes the fun part: Actually setting up your website.

 There are a lot of blogging platforms you can choose from (Blogger, Squarespace, and Wix are pretty popular choices) but my favorite will always be WordPress.
 Specifically, self-hosted WordPress.
 If you’re not sure what self-hosted WordPress is or why your website needs to be self-hosted if you want to make money, click here for the full scoop.

 To make this super easy, I’m going to walk you through how to set up your self-hosted WordPress website with Bluehost.
 Bluehost is an affordable and highly reputable web hosting company.
 Their hosting plans even come with a free domain name, which is super helpful because I know when you’re just starting out, every dollar counts!

 Another great thing about Bluehost is that they’ve recently set up an automatic WordPress install on all new hosting accounts.
 So you don’t have to do anything to get the WordPress platform up and running on your new website – it’s all done for you when you sign up with Bluehost!

 As an extra special bonus, I’ve collaborated with Bluehost to create a super-discounted rate just for my readers!
-You can set up your blog with Bluehost for as little as $2.95/month when you go directly through this link or one of the others in this post.
+You can set up your blog with Bluehost for as little as $2.95/month when you go directly through my affiliate link.
 Wahoo!